 2. Download, read, print, and sign the Tutoring Agreement, before your first tutoring session.

-- If you have questions about the agreement, please ask your tutor, IEP instructor, your advisor, and/or the IEP Director.
+- If you have questions about the agreement, please ask your tutor, IEP instructor, your advisor, and/or the Tutoring Program Coordinator

 - Bring the signed Tutoring Agreement with you to your first tutoring session.

 - The Tutoring Agreement will be kept in your file in the IEP Academic Study Center, along with a record of your tutoring sessions.